 Can MacBooks get viruses?
 Do Macs need antivirus?

-Traditionally, Macs have been less vulnerable than Windows computers – this is mainly because cybercriminals have focused most of their efforts on creating malware for Windows machines, as they make up the bulk of the market and therefore offer more opportunity.
-However, with Mac’s market share on the rise, cybercriminals are increasingly focusing their efforts on Apple.
+Traditionally, Macs are less vulnerable than Windows computers – mainly because cybercriminals have focused most of their efforts on creating malware for Windows machines, as they make up the bulk of the market and therefore offer more opportunity.
+However, with Mac’s market share on the rise, cybercriminals are increasingly focusing their efforts on Apple products.

-Many people use the term ‘virus’ as a catchall for any form of malware.
+People often use the term ‘virus’ as a catchall for any form of malware.
 Most digital threats tend to be different types of malware, which can certainly affect Macs.
-The consequences of malware are always unpleasant and range from seeing annoying pop-up ads to your files being held to ransom.
+The consequences of malware are always unpleasant and can range from seeing annoying pop-up ads to your files being held to ransom.
 If malware strikes, macOS has ways to stop it from spreading, but Mac users can still face various online threats, including spam and phishing emails, browser vulnerabilities, and identity theft.

 What online threats can affect Macs?

-The kinds of malware that threaten Mac computers are not dissimilar to those which affect Windows machines.
+The kinds of malware that threaten Mac computers are similar to those which affect Windows machines.
 They include:

 A virus is a malicious software program loaded onto a user's computer without the user's knowledge that performs malicious actions.
 It can self-replicate, inserting itself into other programs or files, infecting them in the process.
 On macOS, viruses could be hidden in Word document files.
 These threats can be enacted when you enable macros.